 - a.
-The channel between Medicine Lake and the outlet structure was clear of debris and flowing full. - b.
-The water level was measured at 0.3 feet above the weir at the time of the inspection and the staff gauge was measured at 888.0 feet - c.
+The channel between Medicine Lake and the outlet structure was clear of debris. - b.
+The water level was below the weir at the time of the inspection and the staff gauge was measured at 887.25 feet - c.
 The outlet structure appeared to be in satisfactory condition. - d.
-Although not part of the flood control project, the storm sewer outfall for local drainage from South Shore Drive in the west (right) bank has previously been nearly full of sediment, but this could not be observed during the inspection due to water levels. - e.
+Although not part of the flood control project, the storm sewer outfall for local drainage from South Shore Drive in the west (right) bank was partially full of sediment. - e.
 Woody vegetation was observed at each end of the dam where it ties into the banks. - f.
 In late May 2019, City of Plymouth staff observed water flowing over the east side, but not the west side, of the Medicine Lake Outlet Structure.
 The city performed a baseline survey of the dam in the summer of 2019 and found that the east side of the dam was 0.15 feet lower than the west side.
 Future surveys can be performed to compare against the baseline.